Northwest Georgia nonprofit recognized for HPV awareness in the community

-The Northwest Georgia Regional Cancer Coalition is one of the HPV Champions slated to be recognized at the 4th annual Cervical Cancer Awareness Day.
+The Northwest Georgia Regional Cancer Coalition is one of the HPV Champions slated to be recognized at the fourth annual Cervical Cancer Awareness Day.

 State Rep. Teri Anulewicz, D-Smyrna, joined 30 organizations throughout Georgia to mark January as Cervical Cancer Awareness Month and celebrate cervical cancer awareness efforts made in 2020.